shawn-nyk/tp/docs/UserGuide.md

 :information_source: **Note:**<br>
 * You must create a company before you can create internships that the company offers.
-* Company names are unique - you cannot add multiple companies with the same name (they will be regarded as the same company and will not be allowed to exist in the app).
+* Company names are unique - you cannot add multiple companies with the same case-sensitive name (they will be regarded as the same company and will not be allowed to exist in the app).

 </div>